-American Sign Language (known as ASL) is a language in visual-spatial modality through visual articulators, such as hands and face.
-It's a full-fledged, natural language of its own grammar, structure, and vocabulary.
+American Sign Language (ASL) is a language in visual-spatial modality through visual articulators, such as fingers, hands and face as the opposite of vocal-aural modality that uses mouth, teeth, tongue, larynx, etc. It's a full-fledged, natural language of its own grammar, structure, and vocabulary developed by native Deaf signers over the past hundreds of years through Deaf schools, Deaf families, and Deaf communities.
 It has all linguistic features from phonology to morphology to syntax.

-ASL is dominantly spoken by Deaf people, Deaf families, codas (hearing children of Deaf parents), and deaf and hard-of-hearing people in Deaf community across North America -- the United States and Canada.
-This language inseparably its culture is the core of (North) American Deaf culture and is pride of Deaf people's cultural identity.
+ASL is the primary language of Deaf communities in the U.S. and Canada.
+It's dominantly spoken by Deaf people, Deaf families, codas (hearing children of Deaf parents), and deaf and hard-of-hearing people in Deaf community across North America.
+This language inseparably from its culture is the core of (North) American Deaf culture and is pride of Deaf people's cultural identity.

-In addition, non-native signers also use ASL, such as hearing interpreters, friends, family members, partners or spouses, and relatives.
+In addition, non-native signers also use ASL with a Deaf person, such as hearing interpreters, friends, family members, parents of deaf children, partners or spouses, and relatives.
 More hearing people have learned basic ASL in colleges and post-secondary education.
 ASL is the 3rd (then 4th) most studied language in the U.S., according to the Modern Language Association's statistics (2016).

-Many colleges and universities offer ASL courses for students.
+Many colleges and universities offer ASL courses for hearing students.
 Some high schools may also provide ASL courses along with other second language courses.
-Some Deaf schools also offer ASL programs for parents of deaf children.
+Some Deaf schools also offer ASL programs for parents of deaf children as well as ASL as a first language to Deaf students.
 Also check out some Deaf and Hard-of-Hearing services and some organizations or associations of the Deaf to see if they have non-credit ASL workshops and ASL immersion programs.

 ASL originated from the intermingle of Old French Sign Language (Old LSF) that French Deaf teacher Laurent Clerc brought to the U.S., Martha Vineyard Sign Language, and local and indigenous sign languages that children attended from other regions, including Martha Vineyard Island, when first permanent American School for the Deaf was founded in Hartford, Connecticut in 1817.
 ASL has been evolved ever since then that LSF (French Sign Language) and ASL are distinct languages which are not recognizable to each other.